FabricMC/fabric-docs/develop/entities/first-entity.md

 ## Adding Goals {#adding-goals}

 Goals are the system that handle an entity's objective/aim, providing them with a defined set of behaviour.
-Goals have a certain priority, ranging from `0` being the highest and subsequently reducing in priority as the number increases.
+Goals have a certain priority: goals with a lower value for the priority are prioritized over goals with a higher value for the priority.

 To add goals to the entity, you need to create a `registerGoals` method in your entity's class that defines the goals for the entity.